janobono/code-exercise-106/README.md

 ## comments after review

 - `Number of rows can be up to 1000.` - wrong decision here I was thinking that it could be more.
-Partial result data are serialized so the next reading is just summary.
+It can read big data file.
+In the process of reading results are counted.
+For report than just read is needed.
     - Flag removed - fixed.

 - I didn't wrap the system errors in application errors.
 I wanted to use `ApplicationException` just for user-relevant